Projective homogeneous varieties of Picard rank one in small characteristic: Consequences and higher Picard ranks

 Let us consider a simple simply connected algebraic group $G$ over $k$, having Dynkin diagram with an edge of multiplicity equal to the characteristic $p \in \{ 2,3 \}$, so that the definitions and properties of Subsection \ref{subsection_N} apply.
-In what follows, we call a parabolic subgroup \emph{of Wenzel type} if it is of the form $G_{m_1}P^{\alpha_1} \cap \ldots \cap G_{m_r} P^{\alpha_r}$ for some integers $m_i$ and simple roots $\alpha_i$, while a homogeneous space is said to be \emph{of Wenzel type} its underlying variety is isomorphic to some $G^\prime/P^\prime$, where $P^\prime$ is a parabolic subgroup of Wenzel type.\\ The main result in this part is the following, which provides us with a first family of homogeneous projective varieties (in types $B_n$, $C_n$ and $F_4$) which are not of Wenzel type.
+In what follows, we call a parabolic subgroup \emph{of standard type} if it is of the form $G_{m_1}P^{\alpha_1} \cap \ldots \cap G_{m_r} P^{\alpha_r}$ for some integers $m_i$ and simple roots $\alpha_i$, while a homogeneous space is said to be \emph{of standard type} its underlying variety is isomorphic to some $G^\prime/P^\prime$, where $P^\prime$ is a parabolic subgroup of standard type.\\ The main result in this part is the following, which provides us with a first family of homogeneous projective varieties (in types $B_n$, $C_n$ and $F_4$) which are not of standard type.

 \begin{proposition} Let $p=2$ and consider a simple, simply connected group $G$ and two distinct simple roots $\alpha$ and $\beta$ such that: either $G$ is of type $B_n$ or $C_n$ and the pair $(\alpha,\beta)$ is of the form $(\alpha_j,\alpha_i)$ with $i < j < n$ or $j=n$ and $i <n-1$, or $G$ is of type $F_4$ and the pair $(\alpha,\beta)$ is one among